limwelwel/Robotics2_FK-IK_Group9_SCARA_2024/README.md

 ## IV.
 Kinematic Diagram and D-H Frame assignment of SCARA Mechanical Manipulator
 <p align="justify">
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The Denavit-Hartenberg Notation of a specific manipulator can be done with the help of D-H Frame Rules to identify the frames of respective joints, where it serves as the coordinate system of the manipulator to know where it is and where to go.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The <b>Denavit-Hartenberg Notation</b> of a specific manipulator can be done with the help of D-H Frame Rules to identify the frames of respective joints, where it serves as the coordinate system of the manipulator to know where it is and where to go.
 And to be able to do this there are rules that must be followed.
 Listed below are the D-H Preliminary Rules in identifying the D-H notation of a SCARA manipulator:

 ### D-H Frame Preliminary Rules